mr-c/blog/week-of-20151019-update.rst

   <https://github.com/common-workflow-language/common-workflow-language/blob/master/README.md>`_
   and `cwl-avro.yml
   <https://github.com/common-workflow-language/common-workflow-language/blob/master/draft-3/cwl-avro.yml>`_
-  files via a worklow specified in CWL.
+  files via a workflow specified in CWL.
 The process is initiated by a script that runs on the Arvados CI server.
 It is good that we are using our own tools ("eating our dogfood"); I will document this more as I move the automated testing and building of the website from Arvados's servers to ones run by the